pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-reboot-like-midjourney-but-api.md

 ## wen launch?

-watch for Jul21 2025, check our [discord](https://discord.com/invite/Gn6g3MCsff) for the quickest updates
+watch for Jul21 2025, check our [discord](https://discord.com/invite/Gn6g3MCsff) for the quickest updates, or check [mjapi.io](https://mjapi.io) directly

 on launch, I'll do a a more detailed blog post, diving into each feature (they're just briefly mentioned here)